Jakarta EE logo

 You will need to do a review of your application to ensure that there will be no issues scaling it.
 Generally speaking, you will need to focus more on upgrading your infrastructure than upgrading your app code.

-What is the difference between a Java EE application and a Java SE application?
+What is the difference between a Jakarta EE application and a Java SE application?

-Java SE is a normal Java specification with class libraries, virtual machines, deployment coding, etc. Java EE has more structure with a separate client, business, and enterprise layers.
-Applications requiring large scalability and distributed computing use Java EE.
+Java SE is a normal Java specification with class libraries, virtual machines, deployment coding, etc. Jakarta EE (formerly Java EE) has more structure with a separate client, business, and enterprise layers.
+Applications requiring large scalability and distributed computing use Jakarta EE.

 Alexey